Ohio Railway Museum Logo

 The floor has recently been rebuilt, and work is now focused on the roof, ceiling, and walls.
 After that, the team will begin building the new bar area.
 Later phases will include installing carpeting and custom seating to complete the car.
 Visitors can also see elements of the plan in the 3D printed model shown below.

 No. 5060 is also operating this season, giving guests a firsthand look at the work involved in transforming the car.
 We invite you to visit, ride No. 5060, and follow its progress as this exciting project moves ahead!
+(May, 2026)

 Restoration Progress - 1 Restoration Progress - 2 Restoration Progress - 3 Restoration Progress - 4 Restoration Progress - 5 Restoration Progress - 6